How to tell if you're dehydrated

 Consequences of Dehydration

-Good hydration levels help balance the chemicals that keep our body working harmoniously.
+Good hydration levels help balance the chemicals that keep our bodies working harmoniously.

 Water also metabolizes and transports carbohydrates and proteins in the blood.